S

 Step 1: Identify Your Accounting Reference Date (ARD)

 Your accounting reference date is the last day of your financial year.
-This is set when the company is incorporated and can be found:

 Step 2: Apply the Filing Period